Sunday, January 8, 2023

 While we were eating and getting to know each other, we were entertained by Christmas music from a piano player.

-For about an hour we were entertained by storyteller Dolores Hydock in her
+For about an hour, we were entertained by storyteller Dolores Hydock in her.

-All I want for Christmas stories.
+All I want is Christmas stories.

 She told a true story about an elderly man in a nursing home.
 She had asked him if COVID was the first time his life had been turned upside down.
-He said I would like to think so but no.
+He said I would like to think so, but no.

-And went on to tell her the different times his life had been turned upside down and how something always turned out for the better.
+He went on to tell her the different times his life had been turned upside down and how something always turned out for the better.

 She talked about generous hearts, wish lists, and gifts that show up in unusual packages.

 Hubby and I are going to the Greenhill Christmas @ 1:30 PM we are taking our granddaughter.
-The brunch was over at 12PM and we had a 30-minute drive.
+The brunch was over at 12PM, and we had a 30-minute drive.

 We arrived at the parade at about 1PM, parked, and sat inside the car.